Brickworks/Nucleus/docs/flight_altctrl_conops.md

     3. Control loop PWM frequency is tuned to be much faster than the response time.

-4.  **GPS altitude hold (Stabilize)** Enter _stabilize_ control mode when the controller is armed and remain in this mode until ascent rate and/or altitude error are greater than the allowable bounds.
+4. Enter _stabilize_ control mode when the controller is armed and remain in this mode until ascent rate and/or altitude error are greater than the allowable bounds.
     1. Use GPS altitude to converge to a geometric altitude that may cross isobaric layer boundaries.
     2. This control mode uses more control mass than _barometric altitude